 Mrs Sarah Richardson, Parent Governor

-Mr Frank Reid, Associate Member
+Mr Frank Reid, Co-opted Governor

 (Portrait by Joyce, age 8) My name is Frank I was born in Scotland and moved to Hartlepool when I was 11 and still at primary school, in Hartlepool I attended Elwick Road Secondary Modern School.
 I have an identical twin, and his name is Bill.
 I joined the Army at 15 as soon as I left school.
 I was a Football Referee and Assistant Referee.
 I am the Image Editor for JPIMedia in the Northeast of England and in charge of photographic at the following newspapers, Sunderland Echo, Hartlepool Mail and Shields Gazette, I photograph Sunderland, Hartlepool United, Newcastle United and Durham County Cricket Club as well as other sports.
 I am married and have 3 daughters No.1 is a Teacher at Lynnfield, No.2 is a Solicitor in Teesside and No.3 is a Radiographer at North Tees Hospital.
 When not at work I photograph Sumatran Tigers, Western Lowland Gorillas and Snow Leopards for various endangered big cat Breeding Centres and Zoos.
 I am Vice Chair of Governors at Manor Community Academy and Dyke House Sports and Technology College, part of Northern Education Trust, with a special interest in Safeguarding and Discipline.